Category Archives: Dutch colonialism

 1 Comment

-Filed under art & allure bewitching, British colonialism, communal relations, Dutch colonialism, economic processes, governance, heritage, historical interpretation, island economy, landscape wondrous, life stories, modernity & modernization, Muslims in Lanka, photography, Portuguese in Indian Ocean, sri lankan society, tourism, travelogue, unusual people, world events & processes
+Filed under accountability, ancient civilisations, arab regimes, art & allure bewitching, centre-periphery relations, commoditification, communal relations, Dutch colonialism, economic processes, ethnicity, heritage, historical interpretation, island economy, landscape wondrous, life stories, meditations, sri lankan society, transport and communications, unusual people, world events & processes

 Continue reading